ClaRaBo/GalaxyTidyData/README.md

 5. Run the file with run_analysis()

-6. A tidy ouput file called tidymeans.txt will be generated in the Workspace folder.
+6. A tidy ouput file called tidAverage.txt will be generated in the Workspace folder.
 It contains the averages of each user and each activity.

 ### Overwiew of tidy-up steps